Fábio Arcanjo

-Fábio Alexandre Gomes Arcanjo (born 18 October 1995) is a professional footballer who plays as a midfielder for the Portuguese club S.C.U.
-Torreense.
+Fábio Alexandre Gomes Arcanjo (born 18 October 1994) is a professional footballer who plays as a midfielder for the Portuguese club Clube Oriental de Lisboa.
 Born in Portugal, he represents the Cape Verde national football team.

 International career

 Arcanjo made his debut for the Cape Verde national football team in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.

 Personal life

 Arcanjo is the brother of the footballer Telmo Arcanjo.